ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 What we've learned by now is that the local variables are extremely influenced by the appearances.
 When a symbol sequence that expresses an assignment appears, it will be defined in the appearance order.
-Based on this information, we can infer that @ruby@ seems to define local variables while parsing because the order of the symbol sequence does not exist after leaving the parser.
+Based on this information, we can infer that `ruby` seems to define local variables while parsing because the order of the symbol sequence does not exist after leaving the parser.
 And in fact, it is true.
-In @ruby@, the parser defines local variables.
+In `ruby`, the parser defines local variables.